Ethra8/festival-tickets-sale/README.md

    3. On the credentials form, select 'Application Data' for the question 'What data will you be accessing?', then click 'Next':
       ![image](https://github.com/Ethra8/music-festival/assets/80659091/2182605f-aab0-4daa-bd07-f0e402d1925e)

    4. Then, on the next stage of the form, include a 'Service account name'.
 An account email will be automatically generated following your input.
-Then, click 'Create and Continue'  :
+Then, click 'Create and Continue':
       ![image](https://github.com/Ethra8/music-festival/assets/80659091/338b3a2f-6615-4c99-8d05-32859f2db285)